JoraXD/ManagerCalendar/README.md

 ## Database

 The backend now uses Firebase Firestore instead of PostgreSQL.
-Provide a Firebase service account JSON file and set the `FIREBASE_CREDENTIALS` environment variable to its path.
+Provide a Firebase service account JSON file.
+The server looks for the path in the `FIREBASE_CREDENTIALS` (or `GOOGLE_APPLICATION_CREDENTIALS`) environment variable.
+If those are not set, it will try `.venv/google-services.json` by default.

 Example:

 ```
-export FIREBASE_CREDENTIALS=/path/to/serviceAccount.json
+export FIREBASE_CREDENTIALS=.venv/google-services.json
 ```

-Firestore collections named `excursions` and `guides` will be created automatically.
+Firestore collections named `excursions` and `users` will be created automatically.